believer-ufa/prettyforms/README.md

 ## Known Issues

-Currently, one of the problems - the inability to collect the INPUT for the types that have been described [in the standards HTML5](http://www.w3schools.com/html/html_form_input_types.asp), although their support can be easily added to the library but at the moment I just have not encountered this need.

 One of the frequent problems - it is difficult to obtain the contents of those fields, which applied some additional plug-like or Chosen CKEDitor.
 Specifically, for these two plug-ins in the library has built-in support, and she gets the correct values of the fields associated with these plug-ins, but in the world there are thousands of other plug-ins, with which it can work properly.
 Keep in mind when using this library.

 #PrettyForms. Русская документация